top of page

 Acalyptrates

 Whilst Schizophora is by far the larger of the two divisions of MUSCOMORPHA, the Acalyptratae is the single largest section of the BRACHYCERA suborder representing no less than 49 families and around 1600 species.
 Given that the Acalyptrates are such a diverse group of species it's not surprising to note that the families are separated into ten superfamilies.
 Each of the accompanying 'family accounts' confirms the higher taxonomic structure for that particular family.
-The Acalyptrate species are defined by their lack calypters are certain other features that characterise the Calyptrates (as explained below).
+The Acalyptrate species are defined by their lack of calypters and certain other features that characterise the Calyptrates (as explained below).

 Micropezidae (Stilt-legged Flies)